ed-components/ed-components/README.md

 ed-components are implemented as web-components and can be used in the client-side without any server.

-A configurable demo is provided for teachers that do not want to install anything.
+A playground is provided for teachers that do not want to install anything.
 Fill a form and submit it to get a shareable url with the form data encoded in the url.